CodePushGo/website/src/content/blog/en/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 ### Add your first app

-Let's get started by first creating an app in Capgo Cloud with the CLI.
+Let's get started by first creating an app in CodePushGo Cloud with the CLI.

 `npx @capgo/cli@latest app add`